misheska/misheska.github.com/source/_posts/2013-08-06-getting-started-writing-chef-cookbooks-the-berkshelf-way-part3.markdown

 {% endcodeblock %}

-Before we run `kitchen setup` to do a Chef run, we need to fix our cookbook so it will run successfully on Ubuntu 12.04.
+Before we run `kitchen converge` to do a Chef run, we need to fix our cookbook so it will run successfully on Ubuntu 12.04.
 If you tried to deploy now you would notice that the MyFace cookbook would fail to deploy to Ubuntu 12.04 successfully due to a reference to the `php-mysql` package in